Michal Menet: Green Bay Packers

+Seattle Sea Dragons

+Menet moved on to the Seattle Sea Dragons of the XFL after being waived by the Packers, winning him an invitation to the Atlanta Falcons minicamp in May 2023.
+He was released from his contract on August 3, 2023.

+Atlanta Falcons

+On August 3, 2023, Menet was signed by the Falcons.
+He was waived on August 29, 2023.

 Personal life

 Menet has a younger brother, Joey Schlaffer, who committed to play football at Penn State in October 2021.
 Schlaffer helped lead Exeter to its first ever PIAA District III Championship in November 2021.